 The USS Stickleback was commissioned March 29, 1945 and began her first war patrol on the Sea of Japan.
 Two days after arriving on patrol the cease-fire order was passed and was decommissioned and placed on reserve.
 In 1954, she was recommissioned to support the United Nations in Korea.
 From 1954 to 1957, she was commissioned to gather Soviet Union intelligence.

-In 1958, during a antisubmarine warfare exercise, the USS Stickleback collided with the destroyer escort USS Silverstein (DE 534).
+In 1958, during an antisubmarine warfare exercise, the USS Stickleback collided with the destroyer escort USS Silverstein (DE 534).
 While there were no fatalities, unfortunately the submarine was not able to be saved.

-2019 STEP Expedition: The 2019 STEP funded expedition located the USS Stickleback by deploying a series of underwater vehicles equipped with sonar equipment near the site of the collision.
-See Video below for more information about the expedition.
+The 2019 STEP funded expedition located the USS Stickleback by deploying a series of underwater vehicles equipped with sonar equipment near the site of the collision.

 The USS Stickleback is the third submarine to be discovered of the four U.S. Navy submarines lost since the end of World War II.